How complex climate networks complement eigen techniques for the statistical analysis of climatological data: Network techniques

 The first functional network analysis of fields of climatological time series $\mathbf{x}(t)$ was presented by~\citet{Tsonis2004}, introducing the term \emph{climate network}\footnote{Note that the term \emph{climate network} is also used in distinct contexts that are unrelated to graph theory or data analysis, \textit{e.g.}, for describing collections of climatological/weather observation stations like the \emph{Greenland climate network}~\citep{Steffen2001} or associations of political organizations dealing with anthropogenic climate change such as the \emph{Climate Network Europe}~\citep{Raustiala2001}.}.
 Climate network analysis offers novel insights by transferring the toolbox of measures and algorithms from complex network theory to the study of climate system dynamics.
-Climate networks are simple graphs (i.e., there are no multiple links or self-loops) consisting of $N$ spatially embedded nodes $i$ that correspond to time series $x_i(t)$ representing observations, reanalyses, or simulations of climatological variables at fixed measurement stations, grid cells, or certain predefined regions.
+Climate networks are simple graphs (i.e., there are no self-loops and at most one link between each pair of nodes) consisting of $N$ spatially embedded nodes $i$ that correspond to time series $x_i(t)$ representing observations, reanalyses, or simulations of climatological variables at fixed measurement stations, grid cells, or certain predefined regions.
 Links $\{i,j\}$ represent particularly strong or significant statistical interdependencies between two climate time series $x_i(t)$, $x_j(t)$, where usually a filtering procedure is applied first to reduce the effects of the annual cycle~\citep{Donner2008}.

 Put differently, for a pairwise measure of statistical association $S_{ij}$ such as Pearson correlation~\citep{Tsonis2004,Tsonis2006}, mutual information~\citep{Donges2009a,Donges2009b,Palus2011}, transfer entropy~\citep{Runge2012}, or event synchronization~\citep{Malik2012,boers2013complex,Stolbova2014,boers2014complex}, a CN's adjacency matrix is given by